-Apple iCloud Drive continues to add new features and improvements, and they're certainly needed: Apple was slow out of the blocks, and its cloud storage service has lagged behind the more polished competitors made by Microsoft, Google and Dropbox in recent years.
+Apple iCloud Drive (opens in new tab) continues to add new features and improvements, and they're certainly needed: Apple was slow out of the blocks, and its cloud storage service has long lagged behind the more polished competitors made by Microsoft, Google and Dropbox.

 There are signs of Apple finding its feet with iCloud Drive though, with the addition of new features like folder sharing, and integration with macOS and iOS getting better all the time.
 Here's what to expect from Apple iCloud Drive right now, and how well it will work for you.